-The Master of Business Administration (MBA) programs have a past of 107 years into history.
+The Master of Business Administration (MBA) programs have a past of 107 years in history.
 First, introduced in the Harvard Graduate School of Business Administration, MBA degree programs grew exponentially to date.
 Back then in 1910, only eight people received the world’s first MBA degree from Harvard Business School.
 The prestige of this tradition and the most respected degree program is still deeply rooted in the achievement of an MBA degree.

 In today’s times, the question that how much of this higher earning power can be credited to an MBA degree is a hot topic for debate.
-Some may wonder if all this rush is whether worth it or not?
+Some may wonder if all this rush is worth it or not?
 With the costs of the MBA program climbing steeply high, it is important to understand if this money is worth missing out on two years of work?

 Yes, MBA is a rush for money

-This can be ascertained from the number of applicants in CAT (Common Admission Test) to pursue an MBA degree.
+This can be ascertained from the number of applicants for CAT (Common Admission Test) to pursue an MBA degree.
 In the year 2020, 2.28 lakh candidates registered for CAT depicting the heated competition for the Top MBA Colleges.
-Many of these students unknowingly follow the trend due to the pressure of society and the belief that an MBA degree can easily land you up with a high-paying job.
+Many of these students unknowingly follow the trend due to the pressure of society and the belief that an MBA degree can easily land you a high-paying job.

 On the other hand, if one is really clear and passionate about being part of the corporate world and wants to contribute to the administrations and systems, the race cannot be called the rush for money.
 MBA is a good career-finding platform.

 Also Read: What if your CAT Score is low?